-There are three different foot plates available.
+There are two different foot plates available.

-- Height adjustable foot plates, version (1) - 1.
-Loosening the fixing bolt ${\ensuremath{\mathbb B}}$ with 10 mm spanner. - 2.
-Adjust into one of four preset positions and tighten the fixing bolt (5 Nm) (B) into the desired position. - Height adjustable foot plates, version (2) - 1.
-Loosening the fixing screw ® with 5 mm Allen key. - 2.
-Adjust into one of four preset positions and tighten the fixing screw (5 Nm) (B) into the desired position. - Height, depth and angle adjustable foot plates - 1.
-Loosening the screw F with 5 mm Allen key. - 2.
-Adjust into the depth and angle positions and firmly tighten the screw (12 Nm) ® into the desired position.
+- Height adjustable foot plates - 1.
+Loosening the fixing bolt ® with 10 mm spanner. - 2.
+Adjust into one of four preset positions and tighten the fixing bolt (5 Nm) (B) into the desired position.

+- Height, depth and angle adjustable foot plates - 1.
+Loosening the screw (F) with 5 mm Allen key. - 2.
+Adjust into the depth and angle positions and firmly tighten the screw (12 Nm) (F) into the desired position.